Caring For Your Dog This Christmas

 Refrain from giving your dog cooked poultry bones as they can splinter, posing a choking hazard or causing intestinal blockages, risking your pet’s well-being.

-Garlic and onions, whether raw, cooked, or powdered, can damage red blood cells and upset your dog’s digestive system, so keep them away from him.
+Garlic and onions, whether raw, cooked, or powdered, can damage red blood cells and upset your dog’s digestive system, so keep them away from your pets.

-Don’t feed raisins or grapes to your dog; they can be poisonous and lead to kidney failure, which is very dangerous for your dog’s health.
+Don’t feed raisins or grapes to your dog; they can be poisonous and lead to kidney failure.

-Keep nuts—especially macadamia nuts, which are particularly harmful to dogs—away from your dog.
-Macadamia nuts are heavy in fat and can cause intestinal problems.
+Keep nuts, especially macadamia nuts, which are particularly harmful to dogs, away from your dog.
+Macadamia nuts are high in fat and can cause intestinal problems.

 Travelling safely with your dog this Christmas